 “We think that it was only right they opened an investigation,” said attorney Adante Pointer, who has called for a criminal probe into Gateway on behalf of a family who lost their husband and father to COVID-19 in the facility.

-Do you find yourself caught in a possible case of Medical Malpractice or Elderly Healthcare Abuse?
-Here at Gharibian Law, we recognize that there is always an inherent risk when it comes to healthcare and we welcome your call to have a legal consultation to see if we can help you with your case.
+Do you find yourself caught in a possible case of Elderly Healthcare Abuse?
+Here at Gharibian Law, we recognize that there is always an inherent risk when it comes to healthcare and we welcome you at our Medical Malpractice Attorney in Orange City or surrounding area.
+You can call to have a legal consultation to see if we can help you with your case.

 Contact us at 888-288-0091 or through our website.